Vault-Software-Team/Vault-Engine-Old/README.md

 ### **Bundling**

-Bundling the application is very easy, this only works on linux since i do not have .bat file for this created
+Bundling the application is very easy, this only works on bash since i do not have .bat file for this created

 ```bash
 ./bundle.sh # this will bundle for linux, in dist/linux
 ./bundle.sh windows # this will bundle for windows, in dist/windows
 ```

-NOTE: while building is implemented, it will not work as of now!
+NOTE: Building is still being worked on!

 # Upcoming Features

-- **Ruby Scripting**
-- **Java Scripting**
-- **Python Scripting**
 - **Asset Packager**
 - **Android Support**
 - **Flowchart Editor (like in Unreal Engine)**
 - **Video Player**
+- **Batch Renderer**